igorsavinkin/tawk-statistics/README.md

 For example, if there are a total of 5 websites for a period of 14 days, there will be 70 entries in the file.

-The stats file can be found here):
+The stats file can be found here:

 https://bitbucket.org/!api/2.0/snippets/tawkto/aA8zqE/4f62624a75da6d1b8dd7f70e53af8d36a1603910/files/webstats.json
 ## Task